HaoranZhao-spec/GCT-AVP-framework/README.md

 - Structure prediction (PEP-FOLD4)
 - Molecular docking (HDOCK server)

-These tools were accessed via their official web servers or standalone implementations as described in the manuscript.

-This repository focuses on the **reproducible core pipeline** independent of these external dependencies.
+This repository contains the self-contained core pipeline independent of external server dependencies.

 ---

 ## Reproducibility

-All scripts provided in this repository are sufficient to reproduce the computational filtering and ranking workflow described in the study.

-Detailed step-by-step instructions are available in: docs/reproducibility.md
+All scripts and parameters are fully reproducible.
+Detailed step-by-step instructions for reproducing the manuscript’s computational results are provided in: docs/reproducibility.md

 ## Design philosophy